Anni Kajanus

 Tutkimuksen ja opetuksen kuvaus

-Anni Kajanus is a cognitive and psychological anthropologist, working at the interfaces between culture and cognition, morality and cooperation.
+Anni Kajanus is a social and cognitive anthropologist, working at the interfaces between culture and cognition, morality and cooperation.
 Her regional focus is China, where she has worked on a range of topics including migration, one-child policy, gender, education, and child-development.

 Before joining UH, Anni held postdoctoral fellowships (Marie Sklodowska-Curie; Leverhulme) at the Department of Anthropology, LSE, and the Department of Psychology, Harvard.